Stephen-McDaniel/SmartDesktop-RStudio/README.md

 ## 🚀 Features

 * YakData SmartDesktop with RStudio Server Open Source is the smart way to develop R programs, Shiny web apps & RMarkdown docs on your desktop.
-It includes R 4.1.3 from the Rocker project, the RStudio IDE as a web app all wrapped neatly into Docker.
+It includes R 4.1.3 from the Rocker project and the RStudio IDE as a web app all wrapped neatly into Docker.
 * Save hours of time to get up and running with a complete desktop IDE for R.
 * Preloaded with the tidyverse, verse and geospatial-related tools from the R rocker-org project!
 Includes tex & publishing-related packages from verse.
 * Designed to install packages from RStudio Package Manager on a fixed date.
 Easily change this in Rprofile.site.
 Rapid installation of most packages as this image is based on Ubuntu.